 The COVID-19 pandemic has demonstrated why we cannot take our healthcare infrastructure for granted.
 In Singapore, even our robust and well-prepared healthcare systems could have overheated, if not for the timely intervention by the government.

-When healthcare institutions have to simultaneously care for those infected, medical emergencies and routine procedures or consultations, everything we can do to relieve the pressure helps.
+When healthcare institutions must simultaneously care for those infected, medical emergencies, and routine procedures or consultations, everything we can do to relieve the pressure helps.